What’s ahead in IPO land for JFrog, Snowflake, Sumo Logic and Unity – TechCrunch

 We explored the most recent pricing ranges for Snowflake and JFrog yesterday, helping set the stage.
 With both companies setting new, richer price targets for their debuts, the technology market looks hot.
 That’s good news for Sumo Logic and Unity, which should also begin trading this week.

-Read on for your cheat sheet on all things upcoming from the realm of IPOs, and, in response to Twitter kerfuffle, notes on why Snowflake is seeing such investor demand despite a history of losses.
+Read on for your cheat sheet on all things upcoming from the realm of IPOs, and, in response to a Twitter kerfuffle, notes on why Snowflake is seeing such investor demand despite a history of losses.
 It’s a good day to remind ourselves why some losses are very bad and others are pretty OK, given a certain set of circumstances.

 Big-ass IPO week